Admin-Script/specification/shedding.md

-# About
+---
+title: adminScript Shedding

-This document contains specification or stubs for undecided ideas which may be added soon
+description: This document contains specification or stubs for undecided ideas which may be added soon
+---

 ## 1 Assignment Operators